br-Chan/writing-break/content/4612/17_hitchhikers-guide-to-the-orrient.md

 Sunny skies bless the land for many months of the year, and even on cooler days storm clouds are a rare sight.
 Of deep importance is the perpetual light and warmth.
 The farmers of the Wheat Fields depend on them to grow the crops that feed the entire island.
 Only among the peaks of the Ogeo Mountains and the surrounding forest will deep clouds and mist shroud the air.
 Here also does it snow during the winter.
 The snow sometimes spreads westward through Thind Forest, blanketing the trees in a soft white cover.

 Rain is a common occurrence on the western side of The Orrient, as the oceanic winds rise up and collect on the slopes of the mountains.
 This is the rainfall that supplies all the island's rivers with water.
-Very little rain leaks over eastward, and this is often said to be the reason why Vice's Desert remains to this day, even decades after its departure.
+Very little rain leaks over eastward, and this is often said to be the reason why Vice's Desert remains to this day, even centuries after its departure.

 That, however, does not mean that the eastern side is an inhospitable place; the Teal and Beryl Rivers still support a great many people, including our capital city, and those rivers are far more than enough for twice the population they already support.